photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] There are network problems caused by a proxy, firewall, or unstable connection (try a direct connection)
 - [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet

+We also recommend checking your logs as described above.

 #### App Not Loading ####

 If you only see the logo when you navigate to the server URL and nothing else happens, even if you wait a moment: